BuckWoody/working/SQL2019BDC-Unstaged/SQL2019BDC/05 - Management and Monitoring.md

 <h2><img style="float: left; margin: 0px 15px 15px 0px;" src="../graphics/pencil2.png"><a name="5-0">5.0 Managing and Monitoring Your Solution</a></h2>

-There are two primary areas for monitoring your SQL Server 2019 Big Data Cluster.
+There are two primary areas for monitoring your SQL Server 2019 big data cluster.
 The first deals with SQL Server 2019, and the second deals with the set of elements in the Cluster.

 For SQL Server, <a href="https://docs.microsoft.com/en-us/sql/relational-databases/database-lifecycle-management?view=sql-server-ver15" target="_blank">management is much as you would normally perform for any SQL Server system</a>.
 You have the same type of services, surface points, security areas and other control vectors as in a stand-alone installation of SQL Server.
 The tools you have avalaible for managing the Master Instance in the SQL Server BDC are the same as managing a stand-alone installation, including SQL Server Management Studio, command-line interfaces, Azure Data Studio, and third party tools.